NetComposer/nkservice/README.md

 # Introduction

-NkSERVICE is an Erlang distributed application server, along with a scripting engine (based on [Luerl](https://github.com/rvirding/luerl) and a growing number of _Packages_ ready to use like RestServers, Kafka producers and consumers, Token management, et.
+NkSERVICE is an Erlang distributed application server, along with a scripting engine (based on [Luerl](https://github.com/rvirding/luerl)) and a growing number of _Packages_ ready to use like RestServers, Kafka producers and consumers, Token management, etc.

 ## Characteristics